mohammadjalali/goodreads/README.md

 You can see the apis and use them from [swagger](localhost:8000/api/schema/swagger-ui/) or [redoc](localhost:8000/api/schema/redoc/).

 If you like to have some data, you can load the fixtures.
-First of all, you must go to the `goodreads-backend` container, cd to the `.scripts` directory, and run the load_fixtures.sh.
+You must go to the `goodreads-backend` container, cd to the `.scripts` directory, and run the load_fixtures.sh.

 ```bash